-Our rapidly warming climate has profound geophysical, ecological and biological, as well as socioeconomic, impacts worldwide.
-Glacial melt, for instance, is changing the shape and raising the elevation of land masses, while rising sea levels threaten the sustainability of coastal cities and communities, reshape ocean basins and alter the Earth’s rotation and gravitational field.
+Our rapidly warming climate has profound geophysical, ecological, biological, and socioeconomic impacts worldwide.
+Glacial melt, for instance, changes the shape and raises the elevation of land masses.
+At the same time, rising sea levels threaten the sustainability of coastal cities and communities, reshape ocean basins and alter the Earth’s rotation and gravitational field.

-Gathering, organizing and analyzing all the scientific data required to monitor and assess the effects of climate change and rising sea levels and craft even adequate adaptation plans is a huge, complex – and essential – task.
-It’s only recently that scientists have been able to develop climate change models that can produce regional projections of sea level rise with the necessary degree of confidence, and these efforts continue today.
+Gathering, organizing and analyzing all the scientific data required to monitor and assess the effects of climate change and rising sea levels and craft adequate adaptation plans is a huge, complex—and essential—task.
+Scientists have only recently been able to develop climate change models that can produce regional projections of sea level rise with the necessary degree of confidence, and these efforts continue today.

 On Jan.
 19, NOAA and partners published new scenarios and projections for global and regional U.S. sea level rise out to 2100 and 2200, affording coastal communities across the U.S. the data information needed to craft better climate change plans and adapt to the risk of and threats posed by rising sea levels.